BrandwatchLtd/robots/README.md

 #### Parsing

-Resources are parsed using a *fast* LL1 top-down parser, build in JavaCC.
+Resources are parsed using a *fast* LL1 top-down parser, built in JavaCC.
 The process is relatively forgiving, allowing undefined field names, though can still fail if something entirely unexpected happens.

 #### Caching

-For obvious reasons, we don't want to re-acquire the *robots.txt* file for every query, so we cache results for pre-defined period (currently 2 days.)
+For obvious reasons, we don't want to re-acquire the *robots.txt* file for every query, so we cache results for pre-defined period (currently 2 days).
 The cache is also size limited so memory usage is bounded.

 #### Compiling wildcard expressions

-The *robots.txt* file can contain user-agent and path expression, containing wild-cards and other non-literal syntax.
+The *robots.txt* file can contain user-agent and path expressions, containing wild-cards and other non-literal syntax.
 The module translates these expressions to efficient regular expressions.

 #### Agent group matching

-Robots file can contain multiple agent groups, defined by one or more user-agent directives.
+The robots file can contain multiple agent groups, defined by one or more user-agent directives.
 The module finds the group that best matches our crawlers user agent string.
 In the case that multiple groups match, we choose the most precise match (longest matching expression).

 #### Path directive matching

-Once we have a group, we then matching all it's path expressions to the queried resource URI.
+Once we have a group, we then match all it's path expressions to the queried resource URI.
 The matching happens in the order presented in the file, and stops on the first match.
 If the first match is an *allow* directive, the queried resource is allowed, otherwise the resource is disallowed.
 If no path expressions match, then the resource is allowed.

 #### Extraction of other directives

-In addition to the standard exclusion rules, *robots;txt* sometimes contain non-standard directives.
+In addition to the standard exclusion rules, *robots.txt* sometimes contains non-standard directives.
 These include site-map URIs, and crawler delay instructions.
 The module parses these directives and holds them in the internal model, but does nothing more.
-If we wish to make use of these directives in the future, it will be trivial to extent the module functionality to do so.
+If we wish to make use of these directives in the future, it will be trivial to extend the module functionality to do so.

 # Prerequisites